 throughout the semester: Stick to your schedule for writing and revising.
+Continue gathering images for your project, working as appropriate with the Visual Resources Center.

 February: Spring Honors colloquium.
 All honors candidates present a more detailed interim report on their project, indicating progress, methodological and thematic, since October.
 This is a final opportunity for direct feedback from faculty members other than your thesis advisor.